-What does Back In The U.S.S.R. mean?
+What do you think Back In The U.S.S.R. means?

 Beatles: Back In The U.S.S.R.
 Meaning